Voce d’Amore (Voice of Love)

 • In Phuket, the couple deepens their bond, finding peace and renewal amid the island’s tranquil beaches and vibrant culture.

-• Margherita’s Sydney opera concert, “Riflessi d’Amore” (Reflections of Love), becomes a heartfelt tribute to her love for Francesco amid mounting challenges.
+• Margherita’s Sydney concert, “Riflessi d’Amore” (Reflections of Love), becomes a heartfelt tribute to her love for Francesco amid mounting challenges.

 • In London, Margherita and Francesco’s joint performance of “Sogno di Londra” (Dream of London) symbolizes their deepening love and artistic unity amid growing external pressures.